Surface code: Hamiltonian and self-correction

 The ground state space of this Hamiltonian is the stabilizer space of the code.
 Excited states correspond to those of anyons, with the energy proportional to their number.
 Local errors are therefore energetically suppressed by the gap, which has been shown to be stable against local perturbations.
 However, the dynamic effects of such perturbations can still cause problems for the code.

 The gap also gives the code a certain resilience against thermal errors, allowing it to be correctable almost surely for a certain critical time.
 This time increases with $J$, but since arbitrary increases of this coupling are unrealistic, the protection given by the Hamiltonian still has its limits.

-The means to make the toric code, or the planar code, into a fully self-correcting quantum memory is often considered.
+The means to make a surface code into a fully self-correcting quantum memory is often considered.
 Self-correction means that the Hamiltonian will naturally suppress errors indefinitely, leading to a lifetime that diverges in the thermodynamic limit.
 It has been found that this is possible in the toric code only if long range interactions are present between anyons.
 Proposals have been made for realization of these in the lab Another approach is the generalization of the model to higher dimensions, with self-correction possible in 4D with only quasi-local interactions.

-Anyon model

-As mentioned above, so called $e$ and $m$ quasiparticles are associated with the vertices and plaquettes of the model, respectively.
-These quasiparticles can be described as anyons, due to the non-trivial effect of their braiding.
-Specifically, though both species of anyons are bosonic with respect to themselves, the braiding of two $e$'s or $m$'s having no effect, a full monodromy of an $e$ and an $m$ will yield a phase of $-1$.
-Such a result is not consistent with either bosonic or fermionic statistics, and hence is anyonic.

-The anyonic mutual statistics of the quasiparticles demonstrate the logical operations performed by topologically non-trivial loops.
-Consider the creation of a pair of $e$ anyons followed by the transport of one around a topologically nontrivial loop, such as that shown on the torus in blue on the figure above, before the pair are reannhilated.
-The state is returned to the stabilizer space, but the loop implements a logical operation on one of the stored qubits.
-If $m$ anyons are similarly moved through the red loop above a logical operation will also result.
-The phase of $-1$ resulting when braiding the anyons shows that these operations do not commute, but rather anticommute.
-They may therefore be interpreted as logical $Z$ and $X$ Pauli operators on one of the stored qubits.
-The corresponding logical Pauli's on the other qubit correspond to an $m$ anyon following the blue loop and an $e$ anyon following the red.
-No braiding occurs when $e$ and $m$ pass through parallel paths, the phase of $-1$ therefore does not arise and the corresponding logical operations commute.
-This is as should be expected since these form operations acting on different qubits.